 Facebook Custom Audience Step Settings

-The Facebook Custom Audience step allows you to add or subtract recipients from Custom Audiences defined in your associated Facebook Account.
-Simply select either 'Add to audience' or 'Remove from audience' to define the action taken for recipients passing through the step.
+The Facebook Custom Audience step allows you to add, subtract and replace recipients from Custom Audiences defined in your associated Facebook Account.
+Simply select either 'Add to audience', 'Remove from audience' or 'Replace' to define the action taken for recipients passing through the step.

 Facebook Custom Audience Step Settings